 Next Steps: Using a Content Delivery Network (CDN)

-Now that your media is offloaded to Amazon S3 or DigitalOcean Spaces, your next step if you’re concerned about performance (i.e. load time and SEO), is to configure a Content Delivery Network (CDN).
+Now that your media is offloaded to Amazon S3, DigitalOcean Spaces or Google Cloud Storage, your next step if you’re concerned about performance (i.e. load time and SEO), is to configure a Content Delivery Network (CDN).

 By default WP Offload Media is configured to use raw bucket URLs when serving offloaded media.
 Your media URLs might look something like this example from Amazon S3: